felixleopold/hammerspoon/README.md

 - **⌃C** (Control + C): Copy URL from browser
 - **⌘⌃⌥⇧S** (Command + Control + Option + Shift + S): Open Hammerspoon config in editor
 - **⌘⇧⌥L** (Command + Shift + Option + L): Create symbolic links from clipboard paths to current Finder location

+#### Internal Clipboard History
+- **⌃⇧1...9** (Control + Shift + Number 1 through 9): Paste the corresponding text item from the internal clipboard history.
+  - The history stores the last 9 unique text items copied.
+  - Pasting an item moves it to the top of the history.
+  - Non-text items are ignored by this history.
+  - History is lost when Hammerspoon reloads or quits.
+  - This feature operates independently of external clipboard managers like Maccy.

 ## Contributing